Revised August 24, 2022…

 The best way is to prepare the ground in the fall for a late winter planting (see Serious Contestant section below)

 Dig out and backfill (use planting mix mixed with soil) the 2 foot square area; you ONLY WATER this area, keeping it soaked.
 The kids can do this and chart the growth

-Plant three seeds hoping to get two good seedlings; if you read this and want a free one, first to text me at 714 267 1413 early September, you can have my last three seedlings.
+Plant two or three seeds hoping to get two good seedlings; if you read this and want a free seed, text me at 714 267 1413, you can have two!

 Keep watering.
 If you can, once you have a promising pumpkin from one of the female flowers, take a picture from the same spot every second day.
 Let the kids put it together as a paperless (or printed) project including the photos.